Benson (fish): Death

 The Daily Telegraph reported in August 2009 that the fish had been "poisoned":

 A quantity of uncooked nuts, which are toxic to fish who swell up because they cannot process them, were found nearby on the bank.
 Owner of Bluebell Lakes Tony Bridgefoot, 53, said he feared the fish had been killed by "irresponsible anglers" ...
 "It seems her demise was caused by the introduction of foods that are harmful to fish."

 It has since been confirmed that the most likely cause of death was not nut poisoning, but rather reproductive complications due to gravidity.

-Benson's successor as a popular and very large common carp may not live too far away from the fish's former haunt.
+Benson's successor as a popular and very large common carp may come from the same haunt.
 "The same complex where Benson lived boasts a lot of promising 40 lb fish.
 There's one—the Z-Fish—that is ounces under 50 lb and still growing."